Home / Southeast Asia / Thailand / Phuket

 • Explore markets early morning or late evening

-Avoid peak tourist crowds for better service and food safety
+Avoid peak tourist crowds for better service and food quality

 • Be aware of price inflation in beach areas